 For the past 10 years, I was a strong proponent of dollar cost averaging.
 But our bull market will come to an end in this 4th turning.

 Still, at 1.75% there is no reason to panic.
-But 5% by 2019, higher interest rates will have a series of multi-dimensional interactions the
+But the higher interest rates the quicker there will be a series of multi-dimensional interactions:

 1st order effects:

 - It will cost more to borrow: increasing your mortgage payment and increasing the number of people that can not get financing (an increase in the rate by 40% would result in a 20% increase in people who can not get financing).